You want visitors to go to the official

 IsLanguageSpecific on the

-To determine the languages to use on which part of a site, use the Content Language settings, which define the languages that are available to the editor when creating new content.
+To determine which languages to use on which part of a site, use the Content Language settings, which define the languages available to the editor when creating content.
 The settings also define fallback languages and replacement languages.
-The administrative API for content language settings are
+The administrative API for content language settings is

 EPiServer.DataAbstraction.ContentLanguageSettingRepository.
 The runtime API to read settings with support for inheritance is

 EPiServer.Core.IContentLanguageSettingsHandler.
-Content Language settings do not restrict the languages that are rendered on the site; it only helps Optimizely make choices based on custom settings.
+Content Language settings do not restrict the languages rendered on the site; they only help Optimizely make choices based on custom settings.